-- Annual Inspection and weed control program achieved. - As part of the Authority's three year rolling inspection program inspections of high risk sites, high risk pathways and high risk inspections were carried out over one third of the Authority's area.
-As a result no new weed incursions were found, however, new infestations of high risk species already present within the Authority's area were the subject of control programs (eg Tropical Soda Apple in the Macleay Valley). - Chairman's Annual tour conducted.
+- Annual Inspection and weed control program hampered by severe drought conditions throughout the region resulting in property inspection targets not being - As part of the Authority's three year rolling inspection program inspections of high risk sites, high risk pathways and high risk inspections were carried out over one hird of the Authority's area.
+As a result no new weed incursions were found, however, new infestations of high risk species already present within the Authority's area were the subject of ongoing control programs (eg Tropical Soda Apple in the Macleay Valley) - Chairman's Annual tour conducted.